mannuelf/lastfm-nodejs-client/README.md

 A Node JS wrapper client for fetching public data from [LastFm API](https://www.last.fm/api).

+## But Why?

+I was building scrobbles page [https://mannuelferreira.com/scrobbles](https://mannuelferreira.com/scrobbles) and I thought other might want it to.

 ## How to use the client

 Install the npm package in your project.